Get movie info from terminal with IMDbPY and Raspberry PI

 import sys

 A function is defined to grab data including referrals to people (like directors, casting, stunts and so on).
-In these case, I had to manage lists including “person” objects instead of simple names strings. namesInList funtion requires as input a list of IMDbPY person objects, usually linked from movies objects.
+In these cases, I had to manage lists including “person” objects instead of simple name strings. namesInList function requires as input a list of IMDbPY person objects, usually linked from movies objects.

 This function starts defining a “names” string (initialized to empty), which will include all names get with a for loop.
-Before starting grabbing loop, an if statement will check if input list is empty, in order to avoid errors when this list isn’t containing anything.
-The main for loop will then scan input list appending results to names string:
+Before starting the grabbing loop, an if statement will check if the input list is empty, in order to avoid errors when this list isn’t containing anything.
+The main for loop will then scan the input list appending results to the names string:

 def namesInList(nameList):